Scalar resonance contributions in the $D_{s1}(2460)^{+} \rightarrow D_{s}^{+}\pi^{+}\pi^{-}$ reaction: Numerical results

 The fitted regularization scale $\mu$ is about $1$ GeV, which is very close to the empirical value for the $f_{0}(500)$ resonance.
 It was found in Refs. \cite{Oller:1997ti,Xiao:2019lrj,Ahmed:2020kmp} that $q_{max}=0.931$ and $1.1$ GeV can simultaneously reproduce the $f_{0}(500)$, $f_{0}(980)$, and $a_{0}(980)$ resonances.
 Note that in Eq. \eqref{eq:ai} we take $\mu=q_{max}$ to determine the value of the subtraction constant $a_{i}(\mu)$.
+Using the fitted value of $\mu=1.078$ GeV, we obtain the subtraction constants from Eq. \eqref{eq:ai} as follows

 For $V_{1}$ and $V_{2}$, they represent the strengths of the $D_{s1}(2460)^{+}$ decay contributed by the OZI-allowed and OZI-suppressed, respectively, so it is reasonable for the absolute of $V_{1}$ to be greater than the absolute of $V_{2}$.
+In addition, they also include a global factor to match the experimental data, which means that the values we get have no other meaning.